GabrielDTB/gabrieltb.me/content/pages/about.md

 Currently, I heavily rely on the [Abridge](https://abridge.netlify.app/) theme to provide structure and utilities, though I would like to depend less on it in the future.
-It's been a great starting point, and I'd certainly recommend it.
+It's been a great starting point, but it has more than I need.

-The dark theme copies Atom's (RIP) OneDark theme.
-The light theme is a custom adaptation of OneDark to a light palette.

-I document the entire process of building this site on my blog.
-Check it out if you're interested in the site in more detail!
+The source for the website can be found [here](https://github.com/GabrielDTB/gabrieltb.me).